 Who can enroll?

-PIC Princeton is designed to assist people who live in Princeton — and nearby communities, who seek support as they navigate the complex array of health and social services communities, who seek support as they navigate the complex array of health and social services.
+PIC Princeton is designed to assist people who live in Princeton — and nearby communities — who seek support as they navigate the complex array of health and social services.

 How does it work?